The lanyard in this free sewing tutorial is double sided so you can use two coordinating fabrics to make it twice as nice!

-I've been having so much fun packing up little keychain kits for you to use with my free Wrist Strap Keychain Tutorial, that I thought I'd try something different but matching... a Lanyard!
+My free Wrist Strap Keychain Tutorial has been so popular, that I thought I'd try something different but matching... a Lanyard!
 Of course a pretty one because the ones they try to sell you in the stores are usually just pretty sad.
-The free tutorial is below, and check the SEWCANSHE Shop to see what kits are available.
-I can do a few kits to match the keychains, but I don't have enough of all the fabric types and prints to do lanyards in everything.
-Especially with the Japanese fabrics.

-- one 3.75" x 2" strip (there's two in the picture because I'm putting two in the kit so you'll have a choice)
+one 3.75" x 2" strip (there's two in the picture but you only need one)

 Get started by pinning your two long strips right sides together along one long edge.

 Sew the strips together using a 1/4" seam allowance.

 Press the seam allowance open, and then fold the top and bottom edges to the center so they just touch the seam allowance edges.
 Press.

 Insert the strip of felt (or other stabilizer) inside one of the folded sides.
 It doesn't matter which side... it should fit perfectly.
 Refold the strip and pin about every 6".